-The NSW Police Force mission is to work together with the community to establish a safer environment through the reduction of violence, crime and fear.
+The mission of the NSW Police Force (NSWPF) is to work together with the community to establish a safer environment through the reduction of violence, crime and fear.

 Employees of the NSW Police Force are expected to conduct themselves with the highest level of professionalism and integrity ensuring that their authority is exercised responsibly.